Nuzi ware: Description

 White, painted patterns on a dark background are typical.
 The background can be dark brown to black.
 Various ceramic shapes are attested, but tall, slender vessels and goblets are particularly popular.
 These vessel shapes have a long tradition in Syria and Mesopotamia, so this seems to indicate that Nuzi ware represents a local development in northern Mesopotamia.
 The surface decorations can also be traced back to Mesopotamian models.

 Especially in Alalakh (modern Tell Atchana) numerous examples of this ceramic came to light, which are decorated with floral motifs.
 At Nuzi, itself, on the other hand, more geometric patterns are attested.
 Nevertheless, floral patterns are also documented in the east of the Mitanni area, although not to the same degree.
 The floral motifs were perhaps influenced by Minoan ceramics.

 The name Nuzi ware was suggested by Max Mallowan in 1948.
 Before that, this ceramic style was known as Hurrian ceramics.
 In order not to identify the ceramics with any one ethnic group, a more neutral term is now preferred.

 Origins

 According to a 2016 review by Duraid S. Polis, the origin of Nuzi ware was in upper Mesopotamia, and this pottery belongs to the ceramic assemblage of Khabur ware Period 4, as proposed by H. Oguchi.
 Similar conclusions were also reached by Paul Zimansky (1995), based on his examination at the Tell Hamida site.

-Also according to D. Polis, the end on Nuzi ware can be identified by the destruction of the second layer of Nuzi, which also marked the end of the Mitannian kingdom in the fourteenth century B.C.
+Also according to D. Polis, the end of Nuzi ware can be identified by the destruction of the second layer of Nuzi, which also marked the end of the Mitannian kingdom in the fourteenth century B.C.